 Each of the Five Colleges has its own policies and guidelines regarding approval and credit for study abroad programs.
-Students should consult home campus study abroad offices and advisors for the most up-to-date information about approved and recommended programs, transfer of credit, and study abroad related financial aid.
+Students should consult home campus study abroad offices for the most up-to-date information about approved and recommended programs.
+Students also need to consult with home campus study abroad offices and advisors about issues related to transfer of credit, fulfillment of major and degree requirements, and study abroad related financial aid.